This blog was originally published in 2019, and it was updated in 2023.

-You can easily pay bills and move money around using your home computer, smartphone or another compatible device.
-This convenience can turn into a major hassle, however, if you don’t properly safeguard your online profiles.
+You can quickly pay bills and move money around using your home computer, smartphone or another compatible device.
+However, this convenience can become a major hassle if you don’t properly safeguard your online profiles.

 Why You Need to Create Strong Passwords

-The strength of your account passwords is determined by the number and uniqueness of characters and can make all the difference when it comes to protecting your information.
+The strength of your account passwords is determined by the number and uniqueness of characters and can make all the difference when protecting your information.

 The Federal Deposit Insurance Corporation (FDIC) recommends using a password with numbers, lower- and upper-case letters and special symbols.
 One method for doing this would be to create a unique password phrase that is easy for you to remember.

-It’s also crucial to create different passwords for each account and app you use.
-If an email account or online shopping login is compromised, and it shares the same password as your banking, identity thieves will be able to access that information.
+Creating different passwords for each account and app you use is also crucial.
+If an email account or online shopping login is compromised and shares the same password as your banking, identity thieves can access that information.

 The FDIC advises regularly changing passwords — usually about every 90 days or so — and never staying logged in to your online banking accounts after you have completed your transactions.

 Work With a Trustworthy Institution

 You should have complete trust in your financial institution or planner.
 Part of that trust is built by choosing an institution with industry-sanctioned security protocols and policies.

 NerdWallet writer Margarette Burnette suggests looking for a financial institution that requires multifactor authentication when logging into your online banking profile.
 Instead of logging in with the traditional username and password, multifactor authentication will prompt you to provide one more piece of identifying information before granting access to your profile.

-This better protects your account against hackers, and if your financial institution notifies you when someone attempts to access your account unsuccessfully, you can notify your bank and change your password to keep yourself safe.
+This better protects your account against hackers.
+If your financial institution notifies you when someone attempts to access your account unsuccessfully, you can notify your bank and change your password to keep yourself safe.

 Dedicate a Device For Banking